roblevintennis/docs/src/pages/en/reference/adapter-reference.md

 #### Start

 Some hosts expect you to *start* the server yourselves, for example by listening to a port.
-For these types of hosts, the adapter API allows you to export a `start` function which will be called when the bundle script is ran.
+For these types of hosts, the adapter API allows you to export a `start` function which will be called when the bundle script is run.

 ```js
 import { App } from 'astro/app';